lehoangson/php-whois/README.md

 Without SSL support you will not be able to query domains which do not have a whois server but that have a https based whois.

 # Installation
-Upload all files to you host and run it like: your-whois-url/?domain=test.com
+Upload all files to your host then run it like: your-whois-url/?domain=test.com

 # Credits
 Peter Le: lehoangson@gmail.com